 Try to access the webpage either in incognito mode or on other browsers, and if the issue resolves, it means clearing your browser’s cache and cookies will fix the error.

 Let us see how you can do it on the Chrome browser,

-- First, you need to open your chrome browser and click on the three dots located at the top-right corner proceeded by clicking on the settings as shown below:
+1. First, you need to open your Chrome browser and click on the three dots located at the top-right corner proceeding by clicking on the settings as shown below:

 2. Now click on Security and privacy > Clear Browsing Data

 3. Now select the Time range as “All time” and click on the Clear data button as shown below: